KartikeSingh/discord-youtube-notifications/README.md

     message: "Hello @everyone, **{author}** just publish a cool video called **{title}**\nGo show your support\n\nurl : {url}",

-    // Time interval to check for new uploads updateTime:60000, // in milliseconds,
+    // Time interval to check for new uploads
+    updateTime: 60000, // in milliseconds,

-    // Give the mongo URI if you wanna save data in mongoose otherwise quick.db is used mongoURI:"mongo+srv://something",
+    // Give the mongo URI if you wanna save data in mongoose otherwise quick.db is used
+    mongoURI: "mongo+srv://something",

-    // Auto send the embed to the provided channel autoSend:true, // if false you will get A "upload" event });
+    // Auto send the embed to the provided channel
+    autoSend: true, // if false you will get A "upload" event

+    // The youtube data v3 API key, Send this if you want updates to be fast and precise because without the key it take 10-15 minutes more time to get latest videos
+    apiKey: "the key",
+});
 ```